Commission and Berlin differ over ECB bank supervision

 "The ECB has itself said it does not have the potential to supervise the European Union's 6,000 banks in the foreseeable future," Schaeuble told German radio on Monday, saying a distinction should be drawn between small banks and major ones.

-"With the bigger, systemically relevant banks ... there is a chance that direct supervision by the ECB could be realized in a foreseeable period of time," he said.
+"With the bigger, systemically relevant banks ... there is a chance that direct supervision by the ECB could be realised in a foreseeable period of time," he said.

 Schaeuble has not made clear which institutions he would consider to be 'systemically relevant'.
 The 200 would include the larger German state-owned Landesbanks and Spanish 'cajas' where many of the European banking sector's problems began.